rjkviegas/skills-workshops/week-2/making_code_simpler_through_polymorphism/README.md

 This code isn't polymorphic.
 It treats different things differently.

-Imagine trying to add a `Skateboard` class.
-You'd need to add a new clause to the conditional to be able to move it:
+How would you add a `Skateboard` class?

+You might do this:

 ```ruby
 def move_200(thing)